University of Belgrade: Academics

 The Faculty of Electrical Engineering is also an important part of the university.
 The first lecture on electrical engineering was held in 1894.
 Professor Stevan Marković was the first lecturer and founder of the Engineering Department within the Belgrade Higher School.
 Marković also established the first Serbian electrical engineering laboratory in 1898.
 Today, the school is divided into a number of departments, offering a wide range of electrical engineering programs.

 The Belgrade Medical School was established in 1920 and more than 30,000 students graduated from this institution, including circa 850 international students.
 The School of Medicine is composed of 40 departments with over 200 professorships.
 The school offers an extensive number of academic courses, including specialization practice within a network of hospitals, institutes and medical clinics.

 The Faculty of Stomatology (Belgrade Dental School) was established in 1948.
 The first head of the newly founded faculty was Dr. Aleksandar Djordjevic, Professor of the Faculty of Medicine at that time.
 In organizing and teaching the students of dentistry after its establishment, and long after, many teachers of the Faculty of Medicine and Veterinary Medicine and Faculty of Pharmacy have contributed a lot.
 The Faculty of Stomatology is composed of 8 teaching and scientific and healthcare organizational units.

 Under the umbrella of the humanities faculty, the Faculty of Security Studies has its roots in the Institute for National Defense of the Natural Sciences and Mathematics Faculty, University of Belgrade.
 In 1978, this institute evolved into the free-standing Faculty of People's Defense, which was renamed several times before becoming the Faculty of Security Studies in May 2006.
 The Faculty of Security Studies focuses on all aspects of security studies, human and social resources, defense, civil defense and environmental protection, offering professional training, undergraduate and postgraduate degrees.

+Rankings

+On Shanghai Ranking (ARWU), the University of Belgrade ranks between 401st and 500th place, according to the 2024 global ranking.
+In 2024, it ranked between 101st and 150th place in Food Science & Technology, Mathematics, Metallurgical Engineering, Veterinary Sciences.
+In 2024 on USNWR, the University of Belgrade ranked 439th globally.
+Out of all subjects on USNWR the University of Belgrade it was best ranked in Cardiac and Cardiovascular Systems being 39 in the world.